logosen/coursera-repo/markdowntest.md

 ##Markdown
 ###This is a test markdown document
-You will find it:
+You will find it
-*boring
+* boring
-*acceptably formatted
+* acceptably formatted